Bad-Wolf-developpement/candle-greenhouse/README.md

 - have his own addons store(not everyone will need the same feature at the same time)
 - Can manage different "crop zone"
 - Can get crop data(ex crop A will have carrot, crop B tomato and systeme will be able to base his soil humidity and stuff based on the crop in it and have "harvest should be ready" alert
+- Maybe the addon could provide his "own" api so it would be easier to create a Mobile application later